twwhite84/not-breakout/README.md

 - Create a .venv virtual environment
 - Install the packages from the requirements.txt manifest
 - python main.py
+- Arrow keys to move paddle, Escape to quit

 TODO:
 - Implement finite state machine